The keto bread

 - Mix the dry ingredients in a large bowl.
 Bring the water to a boil.

-- Add vinegar and egg whites to the dry ingredients, and combine well.
-Add boiling water, while beating with a hand mixer for about 30 seconds.
-Don't over mix the dough, the consistency should resemble Play-Doh.
+- Add vinegar and egg whites to the dry ingredients and combine well.
+Add boiling water while beating with a hand mixer for about 30 seconds.
+Don't over-mix the dough, the consistency should resemble Play-Doh.

 - Moisten hands with a little olive oil and shape dough into 6 separate rolls.
 Place on a greased baking sheet.
 Top with optional sesame seeds.

-- Bake on lower rack in the oven for 50–60 minutes, depending on the size of your bread rolls.
+- Bake on a lower rack in the oven for 50-60 minutes, depending on the size of your bread rolls.
 They're done when you hear a hollow sound when tapping the bottom of the bun.

-- Serve with butter and toppings of your choice.
+- Serve with toppings of your choice.

-Start free trialHow much carbs does the keto bread contain?
+How many carbs does the keto bread contain?

-The keto bread contains 2 net carbs per bun (a similar bun of regular bread may contain about 20 grams of carbs).
+The keto bread contains 3 net carbs per bun (a similar bun of regular bread may contain about 20 grams of carbs).
 This makes it a decent option on a ketogenic diet.
 Expand the nutrition tab above for the full nutrition facts.

 Can I substitute ingredients?